himanshurawat-10/movie_practise/README.md

 3. All your CSS code resides in the public/css folder
 4. All your images resides in the public/images folder
 5. HTML, Javascript, CSS code should be well indented and commented
 6. You shall use Bootstrap to style your pages and elements
-7. The Assignment should be pushed to gitlab on completion and submitted for Preliminary Automated Review as described below.

 ## Assignment